bohaohan/Tencent-Captcha-Recognition/README.md

 # Tencent-Captcha-Recognition
-This CNN is used to recognize the Captcha of Tencent QQ zone
+This CNN is to recognize the Captcha of Tencent QQ zone

+and is improved based on https://github.com/bojone/n2n-ocr-for-qqcaptcha/blob/master/qqcaptcha-with-xception.py

+In order to speed up, we adopt MobileNet instead of Xception.

+A pretrained model is available on: https://drive.google.com/file/d/1vc2uI3mf-cJwqyoVc-VLjzhv1QmNSZAd/view?usp=sharing